| The impact

 with.
 The Cordillera’s peasantry cannot but tread the path

+of protest.
 Starting in September 2002, spontaneous mass-ups

 of vegetable producers and traders have ocurred in Benguet.
 In both